-If an employer and an employee disagree about the interpretation or application of the Collective Agreement, the matter may be referred to the Committee.
-If a party to a collective agreement believes that the Collective Agreement is not being interpreted or applied correctly, it may also refer the matter to the joint Collective Agreement Committee.
+If an employer and an employee disagree about the interpretation of the Collective Agreement, the matter may be referred to the Committee.
+If a CA party believes that the Collective Agreement is not being interpreted correctly, it may also refer the matter to the Joint Collective Agreement Committee.
 The Committee's task is to decide on the matter.

-In addition, the Committee has a task by which this is explicitly provided for in a Collective Agreement Article.
-The Committee also decides on requests for dispensation of Collective Agreement Articles, insofar as dispensation can be granted (see Article 1.2.1.), except in the case of pensions (see Article 5.1.6.).
+In addition, the Committee has a task by which this is explicitly provided for in a Collective Agreement article.

+The Committee also decides on requests for dispensation of Collective Agreement articles, insofar as dispensation can be granted (see Article 1.2.1.), except in the case of pensions (see Article 5.1.6.).